britairving/SUNA_V2_processing/README.md

 # Citation and acknowledgement
 If you use this toolbox, please cite as follows: Brita Irving, (2021), SUNA_V2_processing, GitHub repository, https://github.com/britairving/SUNA_V2_processing/

+Funding to create this toolbox was provided by the Arctic Marine Biodiversity Monitoring Network (AMBON) project.
 # References
 Daniel, A., Laës-Huon, A., Barus, C., Beaton, A.D., Blandfort, D., Guigues, N., Knockaert, M., Muraron, D., Salter, I., Woodward, E.M.S., Greenwood, N., Achterberg, E.P.
 (2020).
 Toward a harmonization for using in situ nutrient sensors in the marine environment.
 Front.
 Mar.
 Sci., 6,  p.
 773,doi:10.3389/fmars.2019.00773.